 Market Participation: Market Participation Structured Investments can offer investors exposure to specific market sectors, asset classes, and/or strategies that may not be readily available through traditional investment alternatives.
 Returns obtained from these investments are tied to the performance of the underlying asset.
 As such, subject to certain fees, the returns will generally reflect any increases or decreases in the value of such assets.
-These investments are not structured to include the principal protection feature.
+These investments generally do not include the principal protection feature.

 Enhanced Participation: Enhanced Participation Structured Investments may offer investors the potential to receive better than market returns on the performance of the underlying asset.
 Some structures may offer leverage in exchange for a capped or limited upside potential and also in exchange for downside risk.
-These investments are not structured to include the principal protection feature.
+These investments generally do not include the principal protection feature.